Budi721/Budi721/README.md

 - Laravel or PHP MVC Framework
 - Python

-In my free time, i use to learn new thing. i wonder how machine learning and deep learning work and want to learn more about software architecture and cloud computing.
+In my free time, i use to learn new things. i wonder how machine learning and deep learning work and want to learn more about software architecture and cloud computing.

 <!---
 <p align="center">